Resources - ICAM Training Australia

 Written by ICAM Australia | Sep 24, 2019 4:34:00 AM

-Have you ever stopped and thought about the vast array of potential consequences of workplace incidents ?
 I think we’re all well aware that workplace incidents can have a profound impact on people and organisations, with the most critical concern of putting people at unacceptable risk and the potential for injuries, harmful exposure and deaths.
 But what about the myriad of other possible consequences?
 Have you ever quantified exactly what they could entail?

 As part of a recent project, I was asked a question by one of the Senior Executives that shocked me a bit as to whether there was adequate thought and appreciation of the sheer amount of possible consequences from an incident.